tcivie/go-proxy6/README.md

 # IPv6 Proxy

-A high-performance HTTP/HTTPS proxy that routes traffic through random IPv6 addresses from your subnet.
+A high-performance **IPv6-only** HTTP/HTTPS proxy that routes traffic through random IPv6 addresses from your subnet.

+## Security Features

+🔒 **IPv6-Only Operation**: No IPv4 fallback to prevent IP leakage
+🔒 **Subnet Validation**: Only uses addresses from your specified IPv6 subnet
+🔒 **Fail-Safe Design**: Fails fast if IPv6 is not available
+🔒 **No DNS Leaks**: All connections forced through IPv6

 ## Performance